Responsive Menu

 The opulence of the state is on another level and you’ll understand it once you pay it a visit.
-So, are you in for it?
-Or are you planning a Rajasthan adventure soon and can’t figure out where to start?
+So, are you in on the trip plan for Rajasthan?
 Well, we have all the information you need.

 Step 1: Start With The Basics.
 Short-List Destinations

-First and foremost, you need to decide your itinerary.
+First and foremost on your trip plan for Rajasthan, you need to decide your itinerary.
 It is imperative to have a blueprint in mind of the places that will be adorning your trip.
 Here is a roundup, in case you need a brush-up on any of Rajasthan’s top destinations.

 1. Jaipur:

-Rajasthan’s capital and home to the crown of India: Hawa Mahal, Jaipur epicenter for any Rajasthan adventure.
+Rajasthan’s capital and home to the crown of India: Hawa Mahal, Jaipur epicentre for any Rajasthan adventure.

-For travelers who love history and a tint of modern lifestyle, Jaipur becomes a melting pot of both.
+For travellers who love history and a tint of modern lifestyle, Jaipur has become a melting pot of both.

 2. Udaipur: